spdx/license-list-XML/DOCS/new-license-workflow.md

 1. The test files are in the `test/simpleTestForGenerator/` directory of your clone of the license-list-XML repo.
 1. Locate the canonical text for the license.
 There should be a link to this in the issue, but if there isn't please ask for it from the license steward.
 Don't proceed until you have confirmed that you have the canonical text.
 1. Copy the text of the license and add it to an appropriately named .txt file (see above for naming guidelines).
-This must be plaintext and ASCII/Unicode with no special characters such as smart quotes.
+This must be UTF-8 encoded.
+Special characters such as smart quotes should be avoided.
 Do try to keep formatting elements such as section indentation, _using spaces to make the indentation rather than using tabs_.
 For example, here's one of many indented sections in the [CC-BY-NC-ND-3.0-IGO.txt file](../test/simpleTestForGenerator/CC-BY-NC-ND-3.0-IGO.txt):
 ```
-1. Definitions
+8. Miscellaneous

     a.
-“IGO” means, solely and exclusively for purposes of this License, an organization established by a treaty or other instrument governed by international law and possessing its own international legal personality.
-Other organizations established to carry out activities across national borders and that accordingly enjoy immunity from legal process are also IGOs for the sole and exclusive purposes of this License.
-IGOs may include as members, in addition to states, other entities.
+Each time You Distribute or Publicly Perform the Work or a Collection, the Licensor offers to the recipient a license to the Work on the same terms and conditions as the license granted to You under this License.
 ```
 4. Save the file and [commit it](https://docs.github.com/en/github/committing-changes-to-your-project) to your clone of the repository.